xuedong/xuedong.github.io/_posts/2020-11-29-macos-terminal-prompt.md

 categories: shell
 ---

+When you are working with some branch of a Git repository, you may want to show the name of the current branch in your terminal in order to avoid wrong whereabouts of your commits.

-The following instructions are written for my personal colored Terminal prompt along with some additional features regarding Git.
+In this post, I will show how I use the following instructions to create my personal colored Terminal prompt along with some additional features regarding Git.
 These instructions are inspired by [Cael Kay-Jackson](https://www.mfitzp.com/article/add-git-branch-name-to-terminal-prompt-mac/).
 My working OS is macOS High Sierra.

+The final output will look like the following:

 <img src="../assets/terminal_prompt/color_git.png">

-First, we need to create
+First, we need to create a `.bash_profile` file in you h

 ```bash
 parse_git_branch() {